Blendify/blender-manual/blender_docs/manual/render/blender_render/textures/types/procedural/musgrave.rst

 Type
-   This procedural texture has five noise types on which the resulting pattern can be based and they are selectable from a dropdown menu at the top of the tab.
+   This procedural texture has five noise types on which the resulting pattern can be based and they are selectable from a select menu at the top of the tab.
 The five types are:

    - Hetero Terrain
    - Fractal Brownian Motion (fBm)